Skip to content

 For 2026 NFL DFS Island-Game Slate Guide, the first pass is not the over or the under.
 It is the projection path: expected snaps, routes, carries, targets, red-zone chances, game environment, and price.
 That is how Patrick Mahomes, Josh Allen, Lamar Jackson and Christian McCaffrey become actual decisions instead of name-brand clicks on a prop board.

 The same logic applies to Chiefs, Bills, Ravens and Lions.
 A prop tied to a fast offense, stable role, and tight spread behaves differently from a prop tied to blowout risk or uncertain personnel.
-Treat PPR, DFS, showdown and late swap as connected markets, not isolated buttons.
+Treat PPR, vig, hold and DFS as connected markets, not isolated buttons.

 Before-you-click checklist